jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 [2.585s][info][redefine,class,load,exceptions] merge_cp_and_rewrite exception: 'java/lang/OutOfMemoryError'
 ```

-We can notice that the size of the constant pool (cp) used for retransforming the class is increasing linearly by 2 entries (old_cp_len) for each operation until... boom!
+You can notice that the size of the constant pool (cp) used for retransforming the class is increasing linearly by 2 entries (old_cp_len) for each operation until... boom!

 To help me navigate through the JVM code, I even profiled the reproducer to have a grasp of what's going on here:

 ![](/assets/2023/12/ProfileLeak.png)

-With this profile it seems more obvious that the `retransform` operation is done at safepoint and under Stop-The-World of application threads.
+In this profile it seems more obvious that the `retransform` operation is done at safepoint and under Stop-The-World of application threads.
-With the logs and the profile we can correlate to find which method is doing the allocation that can leak to Metaspace.
+With the logs and the profile, we can correlate to find which method is doing the allocation that can leak to Metaspace.

 ## The bug